Shabang-Systems/simon/README.md

 results = s.query("what are chickens?")
 ```

 That's it!
 Simple as that.
 Want to learn more?
-Check out the [the recipes folder TODO TODO](./) for diving deep into Simon---speeding up your ingest, building a minimal REST-API, or fine tuning the LLM outputs: anything under the sun!
+Read the [full tutorial](https://github.com/Shabang-Systems/simon/blob/patch/error-handling/tutorial.py) to learn about the overall organization of the package; check out the [the recipes folder TODO TODO](./) for diving deep into Simon---speeding up your ingest, building a minimal REST-API, or fine tuning the LLM outputs: anything under the sun!

 ## Friends!
 We are always looking for more friends to build together.
 If you are interested, please reach out by...
 CONTRIBUTING!
 Simply open a PR/Issue/Discussion, and we will be in touch.